 High accuracy X-ray data collection for quantification is needed to understand the composition and distribution of the carbide layer on stainless steel.

 The spectrometer utilized for this WDS application was the LEXS.
-A sequence of carbide standards were determined with a few pure elements to enable quantitative analysis of the carbide unknowns to be measured.
+A sequence of carbide standards was determined with a few pure elements to enable quantitative analysis of the carbide unknowns to be measured.
 All samples were measured using a beam current between 20 to 25 nA and an accelerating voltage of 10 kV.

 Along with a Keithley Pico ammeter, a tungsten filament Scanning Electron Microscope (SEM) was used to observe the beam current.
 Together with the WDS data, energy dispersive spectroscopy (EDS) spectra were procured from the samples.

 The concurrent acquisition of WDS and EDS data offers users the ability to apply EDS data for some of the higher atomic number samples; however, this was not done in this case.
 The two detectors had a takeoff angle of 35°, and the instrument’s working distance was 17 mm.
-This distance is specific to the instrument, and can be smaller if the SEM chamber allows.
+This distance is specific to the instrument and can be smaller if the SEM chamber allows.

 Standards are required for precise quantification in WDS.
 For this research, the carbide standards Cr3C2, SiC, Cr7C3, TiC, and Fe3C were utilized.
 The EDS and WDS spectra gathered from the standards Fe3C and TiC are respectively illustrated in Figures 1 and 2.